Inclusive Communities & Stronger Together

-The programme – which is spread over seven days during autumn 2014 – aims to recruit and train 20 people from BAME communities to become board members, volunteers and paid staff in charities and public sector organisations in Peterborough, Ipswich or King’s Lynn.
+The programme – which was spread over several days – involved the recruitment and training of up 20 people from BAME communities so that they could become Trustee board members, volunteers and paid staff in charities and public sector organisations; and set up their own social enterprises.

-Inclusive Communities responds to research identifying a lack of engagement of people from BAME communities in the governance and staffing of such public-facing organisations, despite a growing proportion of the local population being non-White British.
+Inclusive Communities responded to research identifying a lack of engagement of people from BAME communities in the governance and staffing of many public-facing organisations and charities, despite a growing proportion of the local population being non-White British.
+Action was required (and still is!)

-The programme will be delivered with partners: PARCA (Promoting African Refugee Com-munity Association) in Peterborough; Race Equality Council – ISCRE – in Ipswich; and Community Action.
+The programme was delivered with partners: PARCA (Peterborough Asylum & Refugee Community Association) in Peterborough; and the Race Equality Council – ISCRE – in Ipswich.
+We further developed the programme in 2017 as part of setting up community hubs and Stronger Together: http://www.strongertogether-uk.org

-This project is financed by a Community Grant from the European Union and Co-financed by the Skills Funding Agency.
+The Inclusive Communities project was financed by a Community Grant from the European Union and Co-financed by the Skills Funding Agency.
 TCHC is the co-ordinating body for Community Grants in the East of England.

 To find out more download our flyer.